MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-visual-query.md

    :::image type="content" source="media/tutorial-visual-query/data-preview-final-result.png" alt-text="Screenshot of the final query result, showing three grouping columns, and three summarized columns." border="false":::

-1. To rename the query, right-click on the query tab, and then select **Rename**.
+1. Rename the query, right-click on the query tab, and then select **Rename**.

    :::image type="content" source="media/tutorial-create-tables/rename-query-option.png" alt-text="Screenshot of the Refresh option available when right-clicking the query editor tab." border="false":::